Dongguan Guangdong, China Travel Guide

 Organize your activities in Dongguan with these categories in mind.

 Local festivals (Chinese New Year, Dragon Boat, Mid-Autumn).
 Classic shows at Yulan Theater.
-Temple fairs in ancient villages.
+Temple fairs in past villages.

 Hotel spa services, foot massage parlors.
 TCM clinics.
 Nearby hot springs (Huizhou/Guangzhou).